nickserv/danamccurdy.com/_posts/2017-02-13--i-and-the-sea.md

 the thoughts and stories
 that are “me”?

-Or will it all melt back,
+Or will that all melt away,
 yielding its identity
 to the universal “I”?